 All Boulder trails that allow dogs require you to have your dog on a leash.
 That being said, the City of Boulder’s Voice and Sight Tag Program does allow registered dogs to access designated trails off leash if they display special participation tags and are under “voice and sight control” of their guardians at all times.
 If you and your dog are visiting Boulder for a long period of time or come to town often, you may want to look into obtaining a Voice and Sight Tag; check out the program details here.

 Aw, c'mon.
-You buddy's been such a patient traveler and such a good boy.
-It's time for a treat at one of these spots that caters to canines.
+Your buddy's been such a patient traveler and such a good boy.
+It's time for a treat at one of these spots that cater to canines.